xwzliang/videocr-PaddleOCR/README.md

 - `use_fullframe`

-  By default, only the bottom half of each frame is used for OCR.
-You can explicitly use the full frame if your subtitles are not within the bottom half of each frame.
+  By default, only the bottom third of each frame is used for OCR.
+You can explicitly use the full frame if your subtitles are not within the bottom third of each frame.

+- `det_model_dir`

+  the text detection inference model folder.
+There are two ways to transfer parameters, 1.
+None: Automatically download the built-in model to ~/.paddleocr/det; 2.
+The path of a specific inference model, the model and params files must be included in the model path.

+  Prebuilt detection models (including bigger/slower ones with better accuracy than the default mobile models) can be found here: https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.1/doc/doc_en/models_list_en.md#1-text-detection-model.

+- `rec_model_dir`

+  the text recognition inference model folder.
+There are two ways to transfer parameters, 1.
+None: Automatically download the built-in model to ~/.paddleocr/rec; 2.
+The path of a specific inference model, the model and params files must be included in the model path.

+  Prebuilt recognition models (including bigger/slower ones with better accuracy than the default mobile models) can be found here: https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.1/doc/doc_en/models_list_en.md#2-text-recognition-model.

+- `brightness_threshold`

+  If set, pixels whose brightness are less than the threshold will be blackened out.
+Valid brightness values range from 0 (black) to 255 (white).
+This can help improve accuracy when performing OCR on videos with white subtitles.

+- `similar_image_threshold`

+  The number of non-similar pixels there can be before the program considers 2 consecutive frames to be different.
+If a frame is not different from the previous frame, then the OCR result from the previous frame will be used (which can save a lot of time depending on how fast each OCR inference takes).

+- `similar_pixel_threshold`

+  Brightness threshold from 0-255 used with the `similar_image_threshold` to determine if 2 consecutive frames are different.
+If the difference between 2 pixels exceeds the threshold, then they will be considered non-similar.

+- `frames_to_skip`

+  The number of frames to skip before sampling a frame for OCR.
+Keep in mind the fps of the input video before increasing.

+## TODO
+- [ ] parallel processing
+- [ ] handle multiple lines of text in the same frame